-CAUTION: Never connect propane/LP heater directly to the propane/LP supply.
-Propane/LP heaters require an external regulator (not supplied).
+A CAUTION: Never connect propane/LP fireplace directly to the propane/LP supply.
+This heater requires an external regulator (not supplied).
 Install the external regulator between the heater and propane/LP supply.

-WARNING: For natural gas units, never connect heater to private (non-utility) gas wells.
+WARNING: Never connect natural gas fireplace to private (non-utility) gas wells.
 This gas is commonly known as wellhead gas.